ctrlaltdeleon/infinitygauntlet/mind/how-to/how-to-build-a-pc.md

 ## 1: Introduction

-- This is a simple guide of how to build a PC.
+- A guide of how to build a PC.
 - I highly recommend using `pcpartpicker.com` for reference.
   - Make sure the parts your pick are compatible with each other!
 - Always consider your budget.